TonyGuil/bbchallenge/Bouncers/README.md

   ubyte Data[Len]
 ```

-#### The Verification Process: the Easy Parts
+#### The Verification Process

+All functions referenced in the following description can be found in `Bouncer.cpp`.

 ##### 1. Initialisation
 Run the machine for `InitialSteps` steps.
 Check that `InitialLeftmost` and `InitialRightmost` are correct (this is important to distinguish Bouncers from Bells).
-Check that `InitialTape` accurately describes the machine (state, tape head, and tape).
+Check that `InitialTape` accurately describes the machine (state, tape head, and tape) (function `CheckTape`).

 ##### 2. Per-Transition Verification
-For each `RepeaterTransition` and `WallTransition`, verify that executing `nSteps` from the `Initial` segment takes you to the `Final` segment, without leaving the segment boundaries.
+For each `RepeaterTransition` and `WallTransition`, verify that executing `nSteps` from the `Initial` segment takes you to the `Final` segment, without leaving the segment boundaries (function `CheckTransition`).

 ##### 3. Inter-Transition Verification
 We say that `Transition Tr2` *follows on from* `Transition Tr1` if: